roytang/blog/content/replies/2012/05/c4toh4j/index.md

 - Steam
 ---

-Aren't these usually in July?\n\nMan, I hope DX:HR and/or the Witcher 2 get good price drops :D
+Aren't these usually in July?

+Man, I hope DX:HR and/or the Witcher 2 get good price drops :D